PMU-PROJECT/backend_server/README.md

   the request requires the args as form-data:
   `id_token` : str

-  if the user is authorized and token is valid:
+  if the user is employee, authorized and token is valid:
   ```
   {
     "message" : str